2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2004 quarter series commemorated Michigan, Florida, Texas, Iowa, and Wisconsin, marking the sixth year of the State Quarters Program.
 Here are the main five varieties:

-While circulated examples typically hold face value, the special variety from this series can command significant premiums.
+While circulated examples typically hold face value, special varieties from this series can command significant premiums.
 The Wisconsin quarter notably includes “Extra Leaf” varieties on Denver-minted specimens, making it particularly sought-after.

 Each reverse design honors the state’s unique heritage through carefully selected symbols and historical references.